jlauman/data_engineering_project_capstone/README.md

 ### What if the data was increased by 100x?

-If the data of this reporting database is increased by 100x a distributed processing mechanism could be used to ensure that ETL times remain resonable.
-The Julia language has a Spark-like work distrubution system where many remote Julia "nodes" can parallelize the ETL workload.
+If the data of this reporting database is increased by 100x a distributed processing mechanism could be used to ensure that ETL times remain reasonable.
+The Julia language has a Spark-like work distribution system where many remote Julia "nodes" can parallelize the ETL workload.

 ### What if the pipelines were run on a daily basis by 7am?